154 Pounds To Kg

 Q1: Is there a difference between pounds and kilograms in terms of mass versus weight?

 A1: Yes, there's a subtle difference.
 Weight is the force exerted on an object due to gravity, while mass is the amount of matter in an object.
 Pounds and kilograms are both units of mass, but their weight will vary depending on the gravitational force.
-However, the difference is negligible for most practical purposes, especially on Earth.
+That said, the difference is negligible for most practical purposes, especially on Earth.

 Q2: Why is it important to use the correct conversion factor?